Kilarin/beanstalk/ReadMe.md

 * beanstalks uses [luautils.string_math](https://github.com/Kilarin/luautils) which I have ATTEMPTED to sandbox.
 No idea if I did it correctly and not getting any help on this topic in the minetest forums.
 * at one point I tried to add giant, walkable leaves to the beanstalks.  (my poor graphics are still in textures) this did NOT look good, but I haven't given up on the idea totally.
-* horned worms, pterodactyls, cloud castles and cloud giants.
+* beanstalk specific mobs are needed, horned worms, pterodactyls, cloud castles and cloud giants.
 * beanstalks are, well, a bit slow to generate.
 Since they are rare, this isn't a HUGE problem, but any advice/help on speeding them up would be greatly appreciated.